sveltejs/svelte/site/content/blog/2021-07-01-whats-new-in-svelte-july-2021.md

 ## Features & bug fixes from around svelte/*
-- [Svelte 3.38.3](https://github.com/sveltejs/svelte/blob/master/CHANGELOG.md#3383) (released June 22) includes a bunch performance and bug fixes - including hydration optimizations, `this` preservation in bubbled events, and more!
+- [Svelte 3.38.3](https://github.com/sveltejs/svelte/blob/master/CHANGELOG.md#3383) (released June 22) includes a bunch of performance and bug fixes - including hydration optimizations, `this` preservation in bubbled events, and more!
 - The latest language tools releases added support for prop renaming from outside of a component, PostCSS syntax grammar, and a `.d.ts` output target in `svelte2tsx` which can be used to create type definitions from Svelte files.
 - Also in language tools, some long-awaited experimental features for enhanced TypeScript support were added - including explicitly typing all possible component events or slots, and using generics.
 Have a look at [the RFC](https://github.com/sveltejs/rfcs/pull/38) for more details and leave feedback in [this issue](https://github.com/sveltejs/language-tools/issues/442) if you are using it.
 - `svelte-scroller` got some quality-of-life fixes in 2.0.7 - fixing an initial width bug and updating its `index` more conservatively